12.8.24 Wakulla Springs State Park, FL (I)

 A White Ibis climbing down roots to the water.
 The water is not visible in this photo.
 A few green plants are around the Ibis, and there are many light blue, white, and green lichens on the largest roots and trunks.

 One White Ibis flies right on the right side of the screen, over the water.
-On the left side, two Ibis forage in the background.
+On the left side, two Ibises forage in the background.
 There are green bushes on the shores, and the ripply water reflects the green-ness.

 Comments